Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Introduction

 defined by the Riemannian metric, $g$, is positive at each point $x \in X$ \cite[p.
 74]{Bourguignon_Karcher_1978}.
 (Here, we denote $\Lambda_x^2 = \Lambda^2(T_xX)$.)
 For such a metric, it is known that $X$ must be a real homology sphere by a theorem of Gallot and Meyer \cite[Theorem A.5]{Chavel}, \cite{GallotMeyer}.
 Hence, the manifolds where one can apply the energy gap results of Bourguignon, Lawson, and Simons \cite{Bourguignon_Lawson_1981, Bourguignon_Lawson_Simons_1979} and Gerhardt \cite{Gerhardt_2010} have very strong constraints on their topology.

-For a principal $G$-bundle over a closed, smooth manifold, $X$, with an arbitrary Riemannian metric, $g$, Huang \cite{Huang_2015arxiv} has proved that if $P$ admits a Yang-Mills connection $A$ whose curvature obeys \eqref{eq:Ldover2_energy_gap_Gerhardt}, then $P$ admits some flat connection, $\Gamma$.
+For a principal $G$-bundle over a closed, smooth manifold, $X$, with an arbitrary Riemannian metric, $g$, T. Huang \cite{Huang_2015arxiv} has proved that if $P$ admits a Yang--Mills connection $A$ whose curvature obeys \eqref{eq:Ldover2_energy_gap_Gerhardt}, then $P$ admits some flat connection, $\Gamma$.
+While T. Huang also published a proof of Theorem \ref{mainthm:Main} in \cite{Huang_2017}, his argument relied on the estimate in \cite[Corollary 4.3]{UhlChern} due to Uhlenbeck and which is incorrect as we explain in \cite[Appendix A]{Feehan_nonlinear_uhlenbeck_estimate}.